dgragnaniello/PQP/README.md

 - Python3
 - [TensorFlow](http://www.tensorflow.org/) 1.14
 - To replicate the results of the paper, [PyTorch](http://pytorch.org) 1.2 is also needed.
-- We used the PyTorch models and the weights provided here [here](http://github.com/huyvnphan/PyTorch-CIFAR10).
+- We used the PyTorch models and the weights provided [here](http://github.com/huyvnphan/PyTorch-CIFAR10).

 ## CIFAR10 test
 To run the code with default parameters, type: